Chahine van Bohemen

-Chahine van Bohemen (born 25 January 2004) is a Dutch-Moroccan professional footballer who plays as a defender for Jong Ajax of the Eerste Divisie.
+Chahine Jilali van Bohemen (born 25 January 2004) is a professional footballer who plays as a defender for Al-Jazira.
+Born in the Netherlands, he has represented Morocco internationally since 2022.

 Career

-Born in the Netherlands to a Dutch father and Moroccan mother, Van Bohemen played locally as a child for VV Hoogland before he joined the academy of Vitesse Arnhem at ten years-old.
+Born in the Netherlands to a Dutch father and an Afro-Moroccan mother, Van Bohemen played locally as a child for VV Hoogland before he joined the academy of Vitesse Arnhem at ten years old.
 He joined the AFC Ajax academy in 2019.
 He plays predominantly as a left-back and has gained a reputation for the ability to score direct from free-kicks.
 In December 2022 van Bohemen announced his choice would be to represent Morocco internationally.

 Van Bohemen made his professional debut for Jong Ajax against FC Eindhoven on 6 January 2023 in a 1-1 draw in the Eerste Divisie.
+The following week, he made his first start for Jong Ajax, away against De Graafschap.

+Al Jazira

+On August 4, 2023, he has signed with Emirati club Al-Jazira.

+International career

+Born in the Netherlands, van Bohemen was called up to the Netherlands national youth teams at under-15 and under-16 respectively.

+In 2022, van Bohemen switched his national allegiance to Morocco, after being called up in December.
+He went on to make his international debut for the under-20 side in 2023.